 Under the Children's Act we are duty bound to report any complaints of abuse to Birmingham Social Services.
 If a child passes information to us regarding any form of abuse whether physical, emotional, sexual or neglect, we are not allowed, under the law, to keep this information secret.
 The same law states if a member of staff suspects any form of abuse then the situation must be monitored closely and the information must be passed to Birmingham Social Services.

-The Designated Safeguarding Lead (DSL) for Child Protection is Miss Buchray (Assistant Headteacher).
-The Deputy Designated Safeguarding Leads (DDSL) for Child Protection are Mr Singh, Mrs Pannu, Mrs Kullar and Mrs Baker.
+The Designated Safeguarding Lead (DSL) for Child Protection is Mrs Pannu (Deputy Headteacher).
+The Deputy Designated Safeguarding Leads (DDSL) for Child Protection are Mr Singh, Mrs Kullar and Mrs Baker.
 The Safeguarding Governor is Dr Mehra.

 The school has a Policy for Safe Use of Images to protect the children.
 No photographs or videos should be taken on the school premises without prior consent from the Headteacher.